leojdd/JobGPT/README.md

 # JobGPT (back-end)
-Job GPT is an job interview simulator to practice with many area and many languages
+Job GPT is an job interview simulator *using artificial intelligence of OpenAi* to practice with many area and many languages

 ## Owner: https://linktr.ee/leonardodejesus